merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

     sudo pip install anvio

-If there are no errors, you are golden.
+Pleaes keep an eye on the output to make sure there are no errors.

-Just to make sure, try running this in your terminal:
+If the installation finishes properly, run this in your terminal:

-    anvi-profile -v
+    anvi-profile --version

-Do you get a '*command not found*' error?
-Well, this means the directory where your anvi'o programs are is not in your `PATH`, and you need to fix that first.
-Please [take a look at this post]({{ site_url }}/projects/issues/missing-binaries.html).
+If everything looks alright, you are golden.
+Now you can run `mini test` if you would like to make sure everything else works as expected.

-If you want to make sure everything is working, you can run the "mini test" (explained very down below).
+If you get a '*command not found*' error despite a successful installation, this would mean that the directory where your anvi'o programs live is not listed in your `PATH` variable.
+Please [follow this post]({{ site_url }}/projects/issues/missing-binaries.html) to fix that first (and once you are done with it you can try running the `mini test`).

 ### Installing or updating from the current codebase (semi-pro)